Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with a single parameter.
-Description does not add new information about the domain parameter beyond what the schema provides, so baseline 3 is appropriate.
+Schema description coverage is 100% for the single parameter 'domain'.
+The description does not add additional meaning beyond what the schema provides, so baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.